🇵🇭 Built in the Philippines, for Philippine schools

 • Take quizzes in the same platform teachers use, with clear progress and instant result context.

-• Submit essays and receive rubric-based AI feedback on grammar, coherence, structure, and argument quality.
+• Submit essays and get rubric-based AI feedback on grammar, coherence, structure, and argument quality.

 • See strengths, weak spots, and next-step guidance while the lesson is still fresh.